the-valluvarsploit/VSosint/README.md

 # VSosint
-VSosint is an operating system build for OSINTers by OSINTer.
-It's a build on top of debian operating system customized using KDE desktop environment.
+VSosint is an OSINT operating system built for OSINTers by an OSINTer.
+It's built on top of the Debian operating system customized using the KDE desktop environment.